- Eating white bread helped me lose weight 18 years ago

 Understanding the value of moderation, variety and flexibility also helps you stop feeling guilty when you eat less healthy options.

-Along with eating white bread, I also eat:
+Along with white bread, I also eat:

 whole wheat bread